Bradpk/mind-reader/pseudocode.md

     Set the properties in the html to the properties for the given object array Make the page revert back to the first object array upon clicking.

+ - A Forward/Back function for the Go/Reset button.
+    If the text for the button equals "Go" then call the change Function If the text for the button equals "Reset" then call the Reset Page Function.

 - Next Button Event handler.
     Create an event listener for the next button to initiate the change page function upon click

-- A Forward/Back function for the Go/Reset button.
-    If the text for the button equals "Go" then call the change Function If the text for the button equals "Reset" then call the Reset Page Function.

 - Go / Reset Event Handler
     Create an event listener for the go/reset button that calls the Forward/Back function upon clicking

+- Event Handler to load the init function
+    Create an event listener with "load" set to the init function

 - Symbol Generator.
     Picks a random symbol out of a variable that contains an array of symbols using math.random?

-OBJECT ORIENTED

-- An object that contains an array of objects.
-Each of the objects in the array will corrispond to a different page display with it's own unique set of properties. h1, nextbutton, p, resetbutton etc